dfinity/internet-identity/README.md

 We recommend using the [`docker-build`](./scripts/docker-build) script.
 It simplifies the usage of [build features](#build-features-and-flavors) and extracts the Wasm module from the final scratch container.

-> 💡 You can find instructions for building the code without Docker in the [CONTRIBUTING] document.
+> 💡 You can find instructions for building the code without Docker in the [HACKING] document.

 ### Integration with Internet Identity